 Our approach to criminal appeals

-Our appeals team will obtain your papers and investigate your conviction.
-We will identify and interview any relevant witnesses and, as appropriate, instruct leading experts.
+In some cases, we may need to obtain a copy of the summing up transcript or instruct an expert.
 We have established an effective professional relationship with leading expert witnesses, not just in the UK but internationally.
-We will also instruct the most experienced and able counsel and have strong links with many of the leading barrister's chambers in the UK.
+We will also instruct the most experienced and able counsel and have strong links with many of the leading barrister's Chambers in the UK.

-If you have already been unsuccessful in the Court of Appeal we will prepare an application to the CCRC arguing that your case should be referred by them back to the Court of Appeal.
-We are one of the most successful practices in the country at getting cases referred back to the Court of Appeal.
+If you have already been unsuccessful in the Court of Appeal we can still assess whether there are grounds to prepare an application to the Criminal Cases Review Commission (CCRC) arguing that your case should be referred by them back to the Court of Appeal.

 How does the criminal appeals process work?